DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

   - IP addresses of nodes
 - Secondary cluster:
   - IP addresses of nodes
-- Database Passwords (_must pre-decide the password(s)_)
+- Database Passwords (_must pre-decide the passwords_):
   - `gitlab` (used in `postgresql['sql_user_password']`, `global.psql.password`)
   - `gitlab_geo` (used in `geo_postgresql['sql_user_password']`, `global.geo.psql.password`)
   - `gitlab_replicator` (needed for replication)
 - Your GitLab license file

-The `gitlab` and `gitlab_geo` database user passwords will need to exist in two
+The `gitlab` and `gitlab_geo` database user passwords must exist in two
 forms: bare password, and PostgreSQL hashed password.
-To obtain the hashed form, perform the following commands on one of the Omnibus instances, which will ask you to enter, and confirm the password before outputting an appropriate hash value for you to make note of.
+To obtain the hashed form, perform the following commands on one of the Omnibus instances, which asks you to enter and confirm the password before outputting an appropriate hash value for you to make note of.

 1. `gitlab-ctl pg-password-md5 gitlab`